leebilly0/Team-Eagle/README.md

 # Team-Eagle
 Team Eagle Repository

+3-29-16 - Billy
+-Finished ViewBooks for donors
+-Found BUG!!!!
+Login doesn't work for other pages, only front page -Tried Fixing bug but failed

 3-23-16 (UPDATE) -Billy
 Fixed up Index.php and IndexAdmin.php
 -Wrote MySQL queries to pull data from database as text